BeefreeSDK/beefree-sdk-hosted-saved-rows-demo/README.md

 ## Other Resources

-- [Beefree SDK](https://docs.beefree.io/beefree-sdk) for providing the powerful email editor.
+- [Beefree SDK](https://docs.beefree.io/beefree-sdk) for the email editor.
-- [Developer Console](https://developers.beefree.io) for providing the powerful email editor.
+- [Developer Console](https://developers.beefree.io) for the email editor credentials.

 ## Support